How to Prepare for the Next Major Digital Touchpoint, Conversational Commerce

 But conversational commerce does not necessarily have to involve voice recognition.

-We are now at the one-year anniversary of the launch of Facebook's chatbots, which enable brands to engage in text-based automated interactions with their customers and audience.
+We are now on the one-year anniversary of the launch of Facebook's chatbots, which enable brands to engage in text-based automated interactions with their customers and audience.
 Its Messenger platform alone has about 100,000 active bots, and a recent survey found that nearly 80 percent of companies use or plan to use chatbots by 2020.

 At the Shoptalk conference last month, eBay President and CEO Devin Wenig announced the launch of eBay's new chatbot called ShopBot, which advises customers on items they might like to buy via automated chat dialog.